zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 ### why did I turn it on?

-I put an embedded payment form in [this blog post](https://jvns.ca/blog/2017/04/29/new-zine--let-s-learn-tcpdump/) (from Gumroad) and so I wanted the site to be always served with HTTPS.
+I put an embedded payment form in [this blog post](https://jvns.ca/blog/2017/04/29/new-zine--let-s-learn-tcpdump/) (from Gumroad).
-The payments were definitely made using HTTPS either way (Gumroad embedded a secure iframe in my site), but if you mix HTTP & HTTPS on your site then users' browsers will show a "mixed content warning".
+The payments were definitely made using HTTPS either way (Gumroad embedded a secure iframe in my site), so you might think it doesn't matter if the site is HTTP or HTTPS!

+But, if your site has both HTTP and HTTPS content, then users' browsers will show a "mixed content warning".

 The reason mixed content is bad is -- any HTTP content can be interfered with!
 So if I have a HTTP page with a secure payments thing embedded in it, someone could replace the secure payments thing with an Evil Bad Payments Thing.
 That would be no good!
+If everything on the page is HTTPS, then we know it's all for sure from who it says it is.

 The other reason that I find compelling is -- sometimes ISPs will inject ads into sites.
 I don't want ads injected into my site!
 I want people to